evankozierok/soundscape2022spring/script.md

 EVELYN: Come on, I just want to get a quick sketch of it.

 > *The large footsteps briefly stop.
-There is a huge roar, and the footsteps begin again, louder and faster.*
+There is a huge roar that echoes in the jungle.*

 Wallace: Shit!
 RUN!

 > *General chaos.
-Muddy footsteps and rustling return at a faster pace.
-Two sets of footsteps are now audible: One from nearby (Evelyn's), and one from her right (Wallace's).
-The large footsteps become very loud to her right.*
+The muddy footsteps and leaves rustling return at a faster pace.
+Two sets of human footsteps are now audible: One from nearby (Evelyn's), and one from her right (Wallace's).
+Evelyn is breathing heavily.
+The dinosaur's large footsteps begin again, louder and faster than before.
+An intense drum beat begins in sync with the rhythm of the dinosaur's booming steps.*

-> *Evelyn jumps into a bush, making a rustling noise.
-Her heartbeat and breathing are audible.
-To the left: Another huge roar; Wallace screams; sounds of crunching and chewing as the dinosaur gobbles him up.*
+> *Wallace screams as his footsteps stop, the scream echoing.
+There are sounds of crunching and chewing as the dinosaur gobbles him up.*

-EVELYN *(whispered)*: My god... she's so beautiful.
+EVELYN *(hushed)*: My god... she's so beautiful.

 > *After a brief moment, the dinosaur begins to stomp off, and the background noise of the jungle returns.*

+> *The background noise fades off.
+Silence.*

 **THE END**

+NOAH: My name is Noah Siegel, and I give Evan Kozierok permission to use my voice in this project.

+LAUREL: My name is Laurel Petersen, and I give Evan Kozierok permission to use my voice for his audio narrative.